harnen/p2p-service-discovery/doc/report_m1/report.md

 ## Messages received per node

+In this figure we can observe the total number of messages received per node comparing the new registration process (blue) and the previous one (orange), and therefore the load balancing in the simulation.

 <p align="center">
   <img src="./imgs/messages_received2.png" width="45%" />
 </p>

 ## Lookups hop count

+In this figure we can observe the hop count required to discover the target nodes (50 nodes) comparing the new registration process (blue) and the previous one (orange).

 <p align="center">
   <img src="./imgs/lookup_hopcount.png" width="45%" />